Malabar Style Chicken Dum Biriyani / Kacchi Biriyani With Video

 1. Combine the ingredients numbered 4 (except chicken pieces and fried onion) in a large bowl.
 Taste-check for salt.
-Add chicken pieces, fried onion and mix well.
+Add chicken pieces, fried onion/raw onion, if using and mix well.
 Cover with a lid and place it in the refrigerator overnight.
 Take it out of the fridge, 45 minutes before cooking.

 2. Coat a heavy-bottomed pan with 2 – 3 tsp ghee.
 Add the marinated chicken pieces and spread them at the bottom of the vessel.

 3. Soak saffron in 1/4 cup hot water.
-Add 1/4 tsp turmeric powder, rose water / kewra water and mix well.
+Add 1/4 tsp turmeric powder, rose water / kewra water, few drops of pineapple essence / biriyani essence and mix well.

-1. Marinate meat for at least 6 hrs or preferably overnight in the refrigerator after covering with a lid.
-This ensures that the meat absorbs all the spices well and it also makes your job much easier the next day.
+1. Marinate chicken for at least 6 hrs or preferably overnight in the refrigerator after covering with a lid.
+This ensures that the chicken absorbs all the spices well and it also makes your job much easier the next day.
 Next day, bring the meat to room temperature before cooking biriyani.

 3. Adding salt is the only tricky part in a dum biriyani.
 While cooking rice, please taste-check and ensure that it is a little salty.
 That way the rice will have enough salt.

 4. If the cooked biriyani doesn’t have enough salt – add enough salt to 2 – 3 tbsp hot water, mix well and sprinkle evenly on the rice.
 Mix gently and cover with lid immediately OR add a little extra salt to your raita .